mattxwang/greencrate/README.md

 # greencrate
-A SHAD 2016 DE Delivery Project
+A SHAD 2016 DE Project for delivering food to low income consumers in the GTA.